-Specific performance and cessation of contract on grounds of mistake, are both viable arguments for either continuation of contractual obligations, or the cessation of a transaction for reasons non-detrimental to both contractees.
-However, both approaches rely upon the honesty and accountability of at least one party should the courts take a view to upholding either of them.
+Specific performance and cessation of contract on grounds of mistake, are both viable arguments for either continuation of contractual obligations, or the cessation of a transaction for reasons non-detrimental to both contractees; however, both approaches rely upon the honesty and accountability of at least one party, should the courts take a view to upholding either of them.

-However, it was also argued that no mention had been given of the size of the plot, which in the first instance was alleged to be half an acre, and not the two acres contained within the conveyance, a fact discovered only after the signing.
+However, it was also argued that no mention had been given as to the size of the plot; which in the first instance, was alleged to be half an acre and not the two acres contained within the conveyance; a fact discovered only after the signing.

-The contract itself was signed in the presence of a third party, however the respondent also relied upon the contention that at no point during an earlier meeting did anybody translate the contents of the contract, despite the appellant claiming that not only did he explain it, but the respondent’s cousin had also clarified its contents to her.
+The contract itself was signed in the presence of a third party; however, the respondent also relied upon the contention that at no point during an earlier meeting did anybody translate the contents of the contract, despite the appellant claiming that not only did he explain it, but that the respondent’s cousin had also clarified its contents to her.

 “[A]s a rule, either party to a contract to sell land is entitled to sue in equity for specific performance of the agreement.
 This right is, in general, founded on a breach of the contract, but not in the same manner as the right to sue at law.
 The court has no jurisdiction to award damages at law except in case of a breach of the contract; while the equitable jurisdiction to order an agreement to be specifically performed is not limited to the cases in which at law damages could be recoverable.”

-Yet, on this occasion, neither party had been anywhere near as truthful as a court would rightfully expect, and so on this principle it was impossible to uphold the appeal, nor enforce the equitable rights of the appellant or those forwarded by the respondent.
+Yet, on this occasion neither party had been anywhere near as truthful as a court would rightfully expect; and so, on this principle it was impossible to uphold the appeal, nor enforce the equitable rights of the appellant, or those forwarded by the respondent.

 “In equity all that is required is to show circumstances which will justify the intervention by a court of equity.”